.png)

 “I think it's super interesting that now you have the option to decide whether you borrow or build trust.
 There are cases where you don't necessarily want a third party like Amex to take your brand recognition—you want to be the one to offer financing.
 And, that’s possible today thanks to payment gateways and partnerships that weren't there before.”

-An embedded finance solution for B2B
+An embedded B2B finance solution

 Reach out to our team to learn more about how Balance can help you stay ahead of the embedded finance trend and leverage it for your own ecommerce growth.